RedHatProductSecurity/osidb-bindings/osidb_bindings/bindings/README.md

 # bindings
-A client library for accessing FlawDB API
+A client library for accessing OSIDB API

 ## Usage
 First, create a client: